FHU/2023-os-memes/_posts/2023-01-24-Soyokaze-42-introduction-meme.md

 ---
-title:
+title: Concurrency Wreck
-author:
+author: bob
-image:
+image: concurrency-wreck.jpg
-chapter:
+chapter: 2
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The cyclists are like threads of a muti-threaded application with concurrency bugs discussed at the bottom of page 8.